-Effective December 2020, the Antibacterial Investigator Studies Program (MISP) Committee will accept proposals within our current areas of interest (AOI) up to April 23, 2021 for the first review cycle.
-This is a competitive process that will be conducted by the Antibacterial MISP in 2021.
+Effective January 2023, the Antibacterial Investigator Studies Program (MISP) Committee will accept protocols within our current areas of interest (AOI) up to April 11, 2023.
+This is a competitive process that will be conducted by the Antibacterial MISP in 2023.
 Decisions will be made on the basis of scientific merit and strategic fit within the AOI.
 Please review the critical activities and abide by the timelines as outlined below.
 The program requests that investigators specify how they will support diversity in enrollment to include traditionally underrepresented minorities/ethnic groups.

 Imipenem-cilastatin-relebactam (MK-7655, BLI)

-- Clinical evaluation of ceftolozane/tazobactam for the treatment of proven or suspected infections in high-risk patient populations, including those with co-morbidities, different pneumonia conditions.
-For example:
+- Clinical utilization of ceftolozane/tazobactam for the treatment of proven or suspected pulmonary infections in high-risk patient populations, including those with comorbidities.

-- Real world data demonstrating lower development of resistance with ceftolozane/tazobactam vs other agents
+- Real world data evaluating the development of resistance while on therapy with ceftolozane/tazobactam and other antibiotics

 - Studies from outside the US demonstrating the role or use of ceftolozane/tazobactam in outpatient antibiotic treatment (OPAT) programs.

-- Demonstrating the use of imipenem/relebactam in accordance with institutional antimicrobial stewardship guidance for HAP/VAP and vHAP treatment
+- Studies on the use of imipenem/relebactam in accordance with institutional antimicrobial stewardship guidance for HABP/VABP and vHABP treatment

 Please complete a protocol with detailed budget via Visiontracker

 , the Company's on-line study management system (in US).
-The proposals will be collectively reviewed and selected by the Antibacterial MISP Committee.
+The protocols will be collectively reviewed and selected by the Antibacterial MISP Committee.

 Critical Activities and Timelines: